 We also sent out a comprehensive community survey to over 300 diverse participants to better understand what equity-deserving genders' priority issues are in this upcoming municipal election.
 Our outreach during this stage included boothing at community hubs like South Vancouver Family Center and Britannia Community Centre's Intercultural Market to connect directly with community members.
 Our HPPC survey closed at the end of May.

-We are currently analyzing the data gathered by our community survey as well as the feedback we received holding our Dialogue Cafes.
+We have analyzed the data gathered by our community survey as well as the feedback we received holding our Dialogue Cafes.
 Our community feedback formed our eight policy asks that have been sent to each party running in the municipal election.

 The results from each of these surveys are here, complete with party commitments, organization endorsements, and backgrounders that explain why these policies are so vital to creating a Vancouver that works for us all.
 Head to our policy ask page here to read all about it.

 Stay up to date on our campaign stages by signing up for our Hot Pink Paper Campaign mailing list.